 When I grew up swimmers looked like Mark Spitz.
-Little weiner bikiner and goggles, that was it.
-We got made fun of endlessly.
+Little weiner bikiner and goggles and we got made fun of endlessly.
 “Do you wear Speedos and shave your legs?”

-Then Michael Phelps came along and made swimming cool, but we were too late.
+Then Michael Phelps came along and made swimming cool, but it was too late.
 We were forever dorks.

 Here’s my problem.
 They normalize the field.
-Bad swimmers put on a triathlon westuit and get a whole lot faster.
-Good swimmers put them on and get slightly faster.
+Bad swimmers put on a triathlon westuit and get a whole lot faster whereas good swimmers put them on and get slightly faster.

-The swim is already a disproportionate portion of the race.
-A typical Ironman may look like this: swim 1.25 hours, bike 6 hours and run 4 hours.
+The swim is already a disproportionate portion of the race and a typical Ironman may look like this: swim 1.25 hours, bike 6 hours and run 4 hours.
 So someone who spent their whole life swimming gets an advantage for about 11% of the race.
-Michael Phelps vs. average swimmer won’t gain nearly as much as Chris Froome vs. average cyclist.
-Galen Rupp will mess your world up you in the marathon portion.
+Michael Phelps vs. average swimmer won’t gain nearly as much as Chris Froome vs. average cyclist and Galen Rupp will mess your world up you in the marathon portion.
 But now were allowing everyone this big ole flotation device to take even more of a swimmer’s edge away.

 Ugh.
 You can make a similar argument for triathlon bikes.
-If we don’t allow them then everyone is renormalized on regular road bikes.
-And we all probably save money in the process!
+If we don’t allow them then everyone is renormalized on regular road bikes and we all probably save money in the process!
 Why allow some people to buy results?
-Seems silly to me.
-How many people are priced out of these races because its too expensive to compete?
+It all just seems silly to me.
+How many people are priced out of these races because it‘s too expensive to compete?

 But it is what it is and wetsuits are allowed.
 But do you need a triathlon wetsuit?
 Not really.
 I’ve placed 6 overall in the swim portion of a triathlon wearing no wetsuit and laughed at all the people struggling to get out of their suits during transition.